George-Monk/CarND-LaneLines-P1/Lane_Detection_Writeup.md

 Following this, Canny Edge detection was performed, using a lower bound of 50 and an upper of 150, this highlights the areas of an image where there is a large delta in pixel value along consecutive, neighboring pixels which constitutes the edge of an object within an image (including the outline of the lane lines).

 the next step was to mask the image to remove the unwanted information, outside the area of interest (the road ahead).
-This was achieved by creating a trapezium-shaped polygon to select the lane ahead only.
+This was achieved by creating a trapezium-shaped polygon which scaled with the dimensions of the image/frame, to select the lane ahead only.